European Traveler

 Keukenhof Opening Hours and Tickets

-Note: Entry tickets for Keukenhof sold out for the Easter vacations and some other weekends in 2022.
+Note: Entry tickets for Keukenhof sold out for the Easter vacations and some other sunny weekends in 2022 and 2023.
 On such busy days, tickets may still be available with transportation from Amsterdam or with other guided tours.

-Admission to Keukenhof in 2023 will be by advanced reservation time-slots only — buying tickets in advance is highly advisable as the numbers will be restricted compared to previous years.
+Admission to Keukenhof in 2024 will be by advanced reservation time-slot tickets only — buying tickets in advance is highly advisable as the numbers will be restricted compared to previous years.

 Keukenhof’s flower gardens are only open for two months in spring – end March (around the 20th) to mid-May.
 During this period, Keukenhof is open daily from 8 am to 7:30 pm.
 (Last admission at 6 pm.)